brucemckenney/spi-eeprom-mspm0/README-c1104.md

 No error checking is performed, since SLAA208 did not provide for this.

 The code relies on DriverLib, but not sysconfig.
+All the driverlib-related configuration is passed in.

 Polling  (busy-waiting) is used rather than interrupts.
 This is because only sysconfig knows the ISR name.
 Also, SPI rarely benefits from interrupts.

-This was tested using a M95P32 and an MB85RS1 (FRAM).
+This was tested using a M95P32 (EEPROM) and an MB85RS1 (FRAM).
 These devices use a 3-byte address.
 To use a smaller device (shorter address) change the definitions of EEP_ADDRBITS and EEP_PAGESIZE accordingly.

 ## DMA
-[Coming soon]

-If EEP_DMA=1, an alternate initialization InitSPI_DMA() may be called with an additional argument which is a DMA channel number.
+If EEP_DMA=1, an alternate initialization InitSPI_DMA() may be called with two additional arguments: the Rx/Tx DMA channel numbers.

-This channel should be configured in Sysconfig to use the (appropriate) SPI trigger.
+These channels should be configured in Sysconfig to use the appropriate SPI triggers.
+(The SPI DMA publishers are specialized.)
-Choose the DMA_I2Cn_TX_TRIG [sic] option, which actually refers to the DMA_TRIG1 publisher, not to anything about TX.

 The other DMA channel configuration is overwritten.